MeetMangrove/playbook/being_a_member.md

 ### Experimenting together
-Experimenting together new modes of organization and governance
-- governance in Mangrove is decentralized.
-Currently, we do X Y Z (eg : freedom of taking initiatives ; immediate transparency about most actions)
-- how projects work : project leaders gathering 'project circles'.
-Possibility of having coaches
+Mangrove is experimenting new modes of organization and governance.
+Its members should keep this in mind and keep an experimental mindset, learning from errors to refine the model.

 ### Being implied in the life and the construction of the ecosystem
+Implication from every Mangrove member is important.
+It means :
 - taking part in the collective effort, going from the essential small tasks to the recurring missions necessary to Mangrove's life and to the big realizations allowing its expansion
 - integrating to the community and to its everyday life
 - putting one's skills and resources to the service of the community
 - being proactive, undertaking initiatives and being a driving force of projects aligned with Mangrove's shared vision

 ### Representing the ecosystem
-- embody its values and and its ideal, during highlight moments as well as in everday life
+Each member should embody Mangrove's values  and its ideal, during highlight moments as well as in everyday life.